akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 scenarios consider using `MergePreferred`, `MergePrioritized` or `GraphStage` – which gives you full control over how the merge is performed.

-# Actor Materializer Life-cycle
+# Actor Materializer Lifecycle

 An important aspect of working with streams and actors is understanding an `ActorMaterializer`'s life-cycle.
-The materializer is bound to the life-cycle of the `ActorRefFactory` it is created from, which in practice will be either an `ActorSystem` or `ActorContext` (when the materializer is created within an `Actor`).
+The materializer is bound to the lifecycle of the `ActorRefFactory` it is created from, which in practice will be either an `ActorSystem` or `ActorContext` (when the materializer is created within an `Actor`).

 The usual way of creating an `ActorMaterializer` is to create it next to your `ActorSystem`,